 The ratio of PM{2.5} organic carbon (OC) to elemental carbon (EC) has been used to differentiate combustion sources of biomass burning and mobile sources, since biomass burning usually has a higher OC/EC ratio (ranging between 7 and 15) (Lee et al. 2005; Pio et al. 2008) than gasoline (ranging between 3.0 and 4.0) or diesel vehicles (<1.0) (Lee and Russell 2007; Zheng et al. 2007).
-The acquired PM{2.5} of OC and EC in the LVV from EPA's Air Quality System (https://aqs.epa.gov/aqsweb/airdata/download_files.html) is available only for Jerome Mack LVV on a three-day sampling schedule.
+The acquired PM{2.5} of OC and EC from EPA's Air Quality System (https://aqs.epa.gov/aqsweb/airdata/download_files.html) is available only for Jerome Mack in the LVV on a three-day sampling schedule.

 Figure 4-9 shows the OC/EC ratio for May-August in 2018 and 2019 against the median OC/EC ratio for May-August (5.4, orange line) and September-April (3.4, green line) according to 2015-2017 and 2019 data.
 It clearly shows a larger wildfire influence in ozone season months than non-ozone season months, and more days impacted by wildfire during ozone season months in 2018 than 2019 (a clean year with the annual 4th highest MDA8 ozone for all monitors below the 2015 ozone NAAQS).
 Figure 4-10 shows a similar OC/EC ratio plot for an upwind monitor located at Rubidoux in the Riverside-San Bernardino, CA, area with the median value for May-August (6.8, orange line) and September-April (3.4, green line).
-The larger summer median OC/EC ratio at Rubidoux makes sense, considering the difference in distance to the California fires.
 Comparing Figures 4-9 and 4-10 shows the daily variation in the OC/EC ratio at Jerome Mack generally follows the variation at Rubidoux, and that more days in 2018 than 2019 had an OC/EC ratio above the median value for both monitors.
 It strongly indicates Jerome Mack was frequently impacted by California wildfires in 2018.